Arizona officials blast attorney general for election report

 The county officials issued a nine-page response Wednesday after Brnovich last month released an “interim report” on his findings in a criminal investigation of the 2020 election.

+The five Maricopa County supervisors have never minced words on what they have said are politically motivated investigations into the 2020 election.
+Each one Wednesday pushed back on the Attorney General.
+Supervisor Thomas Galvin, a republican, called Brnovich a “rogue attorney general” while democrat Steve Gallardo took aim at Brnovich’s campaign for US Senate, saying that “when he loses, and I’m sure he will, you will never hear him speak about the 2020 election again.”

-In the response, the Maricopa County Board of Supervisors wrote, "When election integrity is challenged, we have the collective responsibility to investigate and report our conclusions thoroughly and honestly.
+"When election integrity is challenged, we have the collective responsibility to investigate and report our conclusions thoroughly and honestly.
 We have.
-You have not."
+You have not," the Board of Supervisors wrote.

-The report outlined his concerns with some election procedures but did not provide proof of any major issues despite six months of investigation.

 "Today, we call on you to correct the record.
 For the health of our democracy.
 For the safety and wellbeing of our public servants.
 For the sake of your conscience and the oath of office you swore," wrote the Board of Supervisors.
 "The letter you sent to Senator Fann and released to the public was replete with misrepresentations, omissions, and misstatements."